waywardmonkeys/optimizing-sw-occlusion-culling/source/optimizing-the-basic-rasterizer.rst

 Simplifying the rasterizer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you go back to `"The barycentric conspiracy"`_, you'll notice that we
+If you go back to :doc:`the-barycentric-conspiracy`, you'll notice that we
 already derived an alternative formulation of the edge functions by
 rearranging and simplifying the determinant expression: